My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 ⚠Real Talk

 “All guides rave about the scenic train, but with fog and rain it’s just a blurry gray smear.”
-That’s a fair point.
+That’s a fair point from Reddit and accurate from experience.
 The train view payoff is seasonal — October to April is the window when the landscape is actually worth watching.
-In summer rain it’s just wet windows.
+In summer rain it’s just wet windows and humidity.

 Option 3 — Public Bus: Cheapest, With Trade-Offs

 Buy your ticket at the station counter — not from any agent outside or in the Old Quarter.
-[RECURRING] across 15+ reviews: the same 140,000 VND ticket gets sold by Old Quarter agents for 250,000 VND.
+The same 140,000 VND ticket gets sold by Old Quarter agents for 250,000 VND consistently.
 Go to Giap Bat yourself, buy at the official window.

 The journey is 2.5–3 hours under normal conditions.
 The bus stops at Ninh Binh’s main bus station — again, not at your guesthouse.
 Another Grab required (60,000–80,000 VND) from there.

 On holidays and Tet, buses become badly overcrowded.
-Multiple travelers report standing in the aisle for 2+ hours, no working AC.
+Multiple travelers report standing in the aisle for 2+ hours with no working AC.

 →Who It’s For

 Budget backpackers who are staying near Giap Bat station anyway, or travelers connecting from other southern Hanoi areas.
-If you’re starting from the Old Quarter, the door-to-door economics usually favor the limousine van.
+If you’re starting from the Old Quarter, the door-to-door economics usually favor the limousine van once you count both Grabs.

 Option 4 — Private Car and Motorbike